harvard-dce/mh-opsworks/README.md

 ### Loggly

 The Admin, Engage, and Workers layers include a chef recipe to add an rsyslog drain to loggly for matterhorn logs.
-Update `secrets.json` to add your loggly URL and token, and ensure matterhorn is logging to syslog.
+Update the stack's `custom_json` section of your cluster configuration to add your loggly URL and token, and ensure matterhorn is logging to syslog.

 If you are using your cluster for dev work but you still wish to log to loggly, consider setting up a separate ["free tier"](https://www.loggly.com/plans-and-pricing/)